Nothing in Biology Makes Sense Except in the Light of Evolution: The phrase

-The phrase "nothing in biology makes sense except in the light of evolution" has come into common use by those opposing creationism or its variant called intelligent design.
-While the essay argues (following de Chardin) that Christianity and evolutionary biology are compatible, a position described as evolutionary creation or theistic evolution, the phrase is also used by those who consider that "in biology" includes anthropology, and those who consider a creator to be unnecessary, such as Richard Dawkins who published The Selfish Gene just three years later.
+The phrase "nothing in biology makes sense except in the light of evolution" has come into common use by those opposing creationism.
+While the essay argues (following de Chardin) that Christianity and evolutionary biology are compatible, a position described as theistic evolution, the phrase is also used by those who consider a creator to be unnecessary, such as Richard Dawkins, who published The Selfish Gene just three years later.